 USS Arizona Memorial

-The USS Arizona Memorial is an incredible testament to the 1,177 crew members that lost their lives on December 7, 1941 during the Attack on Pearl Harbor.
+The Memorial is an incredible testament to the 1,177 crew members that lost their lives on December 7, 1941 during the Attack on Pearl Harbor.

 Since 1980, the National Park Service has operated the memorial with a cooperative agreement with the US Navy.
 They are the caretakers of the memorial and the shoreline Visitor Center.
 They have done a wonderful job preserving the standards, memories and traditions associated with the attack on Pearl Harbor.